 All children are assessed regularly by their class teacher and their progress is recorded termly.
-This progress is tracked continuously by the Head of School and SENDco in the case of the SEND children.
+This progress is tracked continuously by the Deputy Heads and SENDco in the case of the SEND children.

 The governing body, in particular the SEND governor, also has a role to play in ensuring that the school makes the necessary provision for every child with SEND.